pietervdvn/ALGT/src/Assets/Manual/Thesis/2RelatedWorkGoals.md

 ### Parsing the target language

-The first step in defining our target language is declaring its syntax.
-The standard practice to do so has been _BNF_ since its introduction in the ALGOL-report in 1960.
+The first step in defining our target language is declaring its syntax, for which the standard practice has been _BNF_ since its introduction in the ALGOL-report.
 As BNF is the de facto standard, it is already well-known to language designers and thus both the theoritical and practical aspects are well understood.
 Furthermore, it is easy to port existing languages, as often a BNF is already available for this language.

 A drawback is that many variants of BNF exist, each with their own superficial syntactic differences.
 This is only a minor drawback though: as the underlying structure is the same, a simple search-and-replace can easily convert one dialect into another.
 On the other hand, we want the BNF syntax to be as light and boilerplate-free as possible, eventually introducing a new dialect.